SME Program Requirements

-Other Topics in Strategy, as designed by professors
+Other Topic in Strategy as designed by professors

 At the end of their first year in the doctoral program, students must complete two requirements: an Article Review Exam and an Oral Article Presentation.
 In the Article Review Exam each student must independently prepare a short written critique of one published research paper from a field journal assigned to them.
 In the short Oral Article Presentation, they are required to successfully defend their critique before a faculty panel.

 The Second Year Paper is due after the second summer in the program and is an original research requirement that involves an empirical written paper that demonstrates the student’s original research efforts.
 The purpose of the Second Year Paper is to assess each student’s scholarly development and his/her ability to identify and investigate theoretically rich, important issues in a way that will significantly expand current knowledge.
 Guidelines for the second-year paper will be provided by the PhD coordinator.